Ethics Committee

 Members of the Ethics Committee are senior and experienced practitioners from the counselling and psychotherapy field.
 Through their membership of the Ethics Committee, committee members make a substantial contribution, on a voluntary basis, to ethical standards within the counselling and psychotherapy profession in Australia.

-For information on how to make a complaint about the ethical conduct of a practitioner, PACFA or a PACFA Member Association, go to the Complaints page.
+For information on how to make a complaint about the ethical conduct of a practitioner, PACFA or a PACFA Member Association, visit the Complaints page.

 Dr Kathryn Imray